 This arbitration provision shall survive termination of these Terms and Conditions or your use of the BCM Registry and any bankruptcy by you or us.
 If any portion of this arbitration provision is deemed invalid or unenforceable, it shall not invalidate the remaining portions of this arbitration provision; provided, however; that the entire arbitration provision shall be invalidated if the requirement of arbitration solely on an individual basis is deemed invalid or unenforceable.
 If a court decides that the entirety of this arbitration provision is invalid or unenforceable, the remainder of the Terms and Conditions shall still apply.

 Thank you very much for your interest in joining the BCM Registry!

 The Registry collects data and information that are instrumental to scientific research into the treatments of BCM.

 It is your commitment that will make the cure possible.

 People who are affected by Blue Cone Monochromacy and have received a genetic confirmation of the disease diagnosis may enroll in this registry.
 The DNA test results report is a necessary and required document during the registration process.

 Adults can enroll themselves, minors under the age of 18 must be registered by their parents or guardian.

-Please be aware that your username is not encrypted.
-In the unlikely event of data breach, it may be seen by unauthorized people/entities.
-It is strongly advised not to choose a username that coincides with your name and/or your year of birth.
-Similarly, you are advised to choose a long password that contains at least one number and/or symbol.
-Keep your password secure.
+Your username is not encrypted. in the unlikely event of data breach, it may be seen by unauthorized people/entities. for this reason the username is automatically generated by the system and it is unrelated with your name and surname. similarly, you are advised to choose a long password that contains at least one number and/or symbol. keep your password secure.

 At the moment, some geographical restrictions apply to the BCM Registry.
 Only patients from the 28 countries of the European Union, Norway, Liechtenstein, Iceland, the United States and Canada can participate in the Registry.
 Anyone from other countries who is interested, can contact the registry manager for more information.